30-32 Glenferrie Rd

+A blepharoplasty or lower eyelid surgery can reduce signs of aging dramatically by removing excess skin and protruding fat that has accumulated over the years which produces puffiness (eye bags) and wrinkles.
+The surgeon is able to do this by making a small incision in the natural crease of the lower eyelid.
+It is through this incision that the surgeon will remove the fat or any surrounding tissue that may be causing the aged appearance of a patient.
 When only fat has to be removed from the lower eyelid, the surgeon can perform a procedure named transconjunctival blepharoplasty.
 During a transconjunctival blepharoplasty, the surgeon does not make an incision in the natural crease of the eyelid, but from the conjunctiva.
 By doing this, the surgeon can make an incision that will not be visible at all.
 The transconjunctival blepharoplasty is often recommended for patients with a darker skin tone, considering the fact that the scar left after a regular blepharoplasty is more visible due to their skin tone.
 However, transconjunctival blepharoplasty cannot be performed if the surgeon also needs to remove excess skin.
-In these cases, the surgeon needs to use the traditional technique in order to remove the excess skin from the lower eyelid.
+In these cases, the surgeon needs to use the traditional technique in order to remove the excess lower eyelid skin.

 Clinic the same day and do not have to stay overnight.
-However, the patient does need to follow the instructions given by the medical team at the Dr Lanzer Clinic once they leave our facility; this to ensure a speedy recovery process.
+However, the patient does need to follow the instructions given by the medical team at the Dr Lanzer Clinic once they leave our facility; this is to ensure a speedy recovery process.

 When the patient had the procedure, the patient can expect the basic side-effects that accompany eyelid surgery.
 The most common side-effects are redness and minor swelling surrounding the area where the incision was made.
 Some patients may also experience tearing of the eyes.